suksit/writeups/secplayground/half-year-event-2022/tower0/README.md

 Internationalization  absolute quick access machinations a account fuzzboxes individualistically Telecommunication obfuscation a  Identification space inspiration base an authoritativeness access fuzzy journey climb
 ```

-So maybe we can apply the Hint to the above message.
+Hmm…, maybe we can apply the Hint to the above message?
 I wrote a simple Python script to _"count the number of letters in each word"_ in the message.
 Here's the result:

 ![](attachments/20220729163307.png)